-Influenza is very contagious.
-The virus spreads via coughing and sneezing, or when you come into close contact with an infected person.
-Common symptoms include cough, high fever, headaches and aches in your muscles and limbs.
-A flu usually lasts about a week, but you may feel tired for a few more weeks.
-Influenza has no serious consequences for most people.
-However, some people can become severely ill and even develop life-threatening conditions such as pneumonia or blood poisoning.
+The flu virus is spread through coughing and sneezing or through close contact with an infected person.
+Common symptoms include a cough, headache, sudden fever, and aching muscles and joints.
+Flu generally lasts for about seven days, but you may feel tired for a few weeks.
+Although flu is not dangerous for most people, certain individuals could become severely ill with a life-threatening condition, such as pneumonia and sepsis.

-You are at greater risk of becoming seriously ill, and should thereforeget vaccinated, if you are
+You run a greater risk of becoming severely ill and you ought to have a flu vaccination if you are

 - aged 65 or over

 - an adult or child over the age of six months with::

 - a chronic lung condition, such as chronic obstructive lung disease or severe asthma